The Popcorn Beach in Fuerteventura

 Local environmental organizations have started a preservation and awareness campaign to protect the beach.
 You can still safely visit, walk on the “popcorn”, enjoy the sea and post as many photos as you wish, but, please, refrain from taking algae from the beach.
 The algae fossils are an integral part of the natural habitat and should not be removed.

 There’s an ongoing web campaign under the hashtag #pasasinhuellaporlaoliva, which translates as “Visit La Oliva without leaving a trace” to inform travelers about the importance of ecological preservation in the area.

 The wild beauty of the untouched Popcorn Beach in Fuerteventura

 Ferries to Fuerteventura

-- Ferry from Tenerife to Fuerteventura: The Tenerife - Fuerteventura route is serviced by Naviera Armas, Trasmediterránea, and Fred Olsen Express.
-There are 15 weekly crossings and it takes 7-11 hours to reach the island.
+- Ferry from Tenerife to Fuerteventura: The Tenerife - Fuerteventura route is usually serviced by Naviera Armas, Fred.
+Olsen Express and Trasmediterránea.
+It takes 5-16 hours to reach the island.

-- Ferry from Gran Canaria to Fuerteventura: There are around 32 weekly crossings from Gran Canaria to Fuerteventura.
-The itinerary is serviced by Fred Olsen Express, Naviera Armas, and Trasmediterránea and the trip duration ranges from 2h 15min to 7 hours.
+- Ferry from Gran Canaria to Fuerteventura: There are around 3 daily ferry crossings from Gran Canaria to Fuerteventura.
+The itinerary is serviced by Fred.
+Olsen Express, Naviera Armas and Trasmediterránea, and the trip duration ranges from 2 to 7 hours.

 Where to find more information about Fuerteventura?

-On ferryhopper.com, you can find all the info you need about the island of Fuerteventura.
-Search for ferry routes on Ferryhopper’s Map of ferries, compare ferry companies and schedules, and easily plan your trip to the Canary island.
+On Ferryhopper, you can find all the info you need about the island of Fuerteventura.
+Search for ferry routes on Ferryhopper’s Map of ferries, see the latest Covid-19 ferry travel updates for Spain, compare ferry companies and schedules, and easily plan your trip to the Canary island.
 Popcorn Beach is waiting for you!